Solid Gold

 Weight Control Fit as a Fiddle with Alaskan Pollock

-Solid Gold’s Weight Control Fit as a Fiddle with Alaskan Pollock is a grain-free dry cat food formulated for adult cats requiring weight management.
+Solid Gold Weight Control Fit as a Fiddle with Alaskan Pollock is a dry adult cat formula focused on supporting healthy weight management while meeting daily maintenance needs.

 Pros: